Best Practices for Creating Connectors

 If using NPEs, data retrieved by the connector is loaded into memory, so it is important to avoid requesting large amounts of data from an underlying system in a single call.
 Limiting or paginating the size of the retrieved data will lead to better performance for the Mendix app.
 Use server-side pagination for search results.

 To provide a proper user experience, the amount of data loaded and rendered on the page needs to be limited.
-A typical page size of 25 objects or 100 objects is recommend, with “load more” and filter/search options for optimized navigation through the dataset.
+A typical page size of 25 objects or 100 objects is recommend, with options to load more and filter or search for optimized navigation through the dataset.

 Import Mappings (Deep Structures)